flast101/docker-privesc/README.md

     rm /tmp/new_account
     su $rootname

-else echo "Your account does not have permission to execute docker or docker is running, aborting..."
+else echo "Your account does not have permission to execute docker or docker is not running, aborting..."
     exit

 fi